-- ASPE-Cost model only - IFRS-If the intangible asset has its fair values determined in an active market, then the Revaluation model can be used.
-Important note - the Revaluation model is not widely used in actual practice since an active market for intangible assets usually does not exist.
+- ASPE-Cost model only - IFRS-Cost model.
+If the intangible asset has its fair values determined in an active market, then the Revaluation model can be used.
+The Revaluation model is not widely used in actual practice since an active market for intangible assets usually does not exist.

-The accounting treatment under both models is applied the same way as is applied to property, plant, and equipment (tangible assets).
+The accounting treatment under both models is applied the same way as is applied to property, plant, and equipment.
 Since intangible assets rarely have an active market to provide readily available fair values, discussions in this chapter will focus on the cost model.